Apple sees strong holiday sales, smooth sailing for iPhone X

 “A trillion-dollar market cap may now be in Cook’s sights in light of these results and guidance around iPhone X,” said Daniel Ives, an analyst at GBH Insights, referring to Apple’s chief executive.

-The Cupertino, California-based company’s market capitalisation of about $868 billion already makes it the world’s most valuable publicly-traded company.
+The Cupertino, California-based company’s market capitalization of about $868 billion already makes it the world’s most valuable publicly-traded company.

 There are still questions around supplies of the new phone and longer-term demand.